 The Dial a Ride customer satisfaction survey is now done only once a year, Q1.
-The information below, with the exception of the complaints data, relates to Q1 2018-19.
+The information below, relates to Q1 2018-19.

 Dial-a-Ride is a door-to-door transport service operated by TfL for people (members) with disabilities who cannot use buses, trains or the Underground in London.